zbalkan/zbalkan.github.io/_posts/2026-05-17-dzmac-dznetcut.md

     image_path: https://github.com/DeltaZulu-OU/dznetcut/raw/master/assets/images/main.png
 ---

  I have been working on two small Windows tools: **DZMAC** and **dznetcut**.
-Both are in early release and are available under the [DeltaZulu OÜ](https://github.com/DeltaZulu-OU) GitHub organization.
+Both are in early release and are available under the [DeltaZulu OÜ](https://github.com/DeltaZulu-OU) GitHub organisation.

 They are not one product, and I do not want to force them into a single artificial category.
-DZMAC is for adapter identity work: inspecting, changing, randomizing, and restoring MAC addresses on Windows. dznetcut is an offensive Layer 2 testing tool: discovering hosts on a local network and running targeted ARP disruption tests.
+DZMAC is for adapter identity work: inspecting, changing, randomising, and restoring MAC addresses on Windows. dznetcut is an offensive Layer 2 testing tool: discovering hosts on a local network and running targeted ARP disruption tests.

-Both live under the [DeltaZulu OÜ](https://github.com/DeltaZulu-OU) GitHub organization, which is why they use the `dz` prefix.
+Both live under the [DeltaZulu OÜ](https://github.com/DeltaZulu-OU) GitHub organisation, which is why they use the `dz` prefix.
 DeltaZulu is my private company; I use it to publish FOSS tools that I intend to maintain as proper software rather than loose experiments.

 The overlap is local network identity.
 MAC addresses are weak identifiers, but networks still use them for memory.
 ARP is not a security protocol, but many LANs still behave as if local Layer 2 adjacency is harmless.
 These are old assumptions.
 They are also still operationally relevant.

 Both tools are Windows Forms applications with a GUI and a CLI in the same executable.
 That is deliberate.
 The GUI is for interactive work, where seeing the adapter, the current state, and the target matters.
 The CLI is for repeatable work, where the same operation has to be run again without clicking through the interface.

 They both target .NET Framework 4.8.1.
 I chose that because these are Windows tools, not cross-platform frameworks, agents, dashboards, or Electron applications.
 The goal is small binaries and a natural Windows desktop workflow without bundling a separate modern .NET runtime.
 DZMAC has no packet-driver dependency. dznetcut requires Npcap because packet capture and packet injection on Windows require a packet driver.
-The free Npcap license allows installation on up to five systems and does not permit redistribution; deployments beyond that scope require an [Npcap OEM license](https://npcap.com/oem/).
+The free Npcap licence allows installation on up to five systems and does not permit redistribution; deployments beyond that scope require an [Npcap OEM licence](https://npcap.com/oem/).

 ## DZMAC